 New Jersey · Engineers

-Defending Engineers Against Ethics Complaints in New Jersey
+Engineer Ethics Defense in New Jersey

 If you are a New Jersey engineer facing an ethics complaint, board investigation, or threat of license suspension, do not respond until you have spoken with counsel.
 The New Jersey State Board of Professional Engineers and Land Surveyors has resources, lawyers, and investigators on its side.
 You should too.